GGebook smalllogo

 This process - of light nuclei fusing together - is called nuclear fusion.
 It only works with light nuclei like hydrogen and helium, and only when they are put very close together.
 Unfortunately, these nuclei have protons in them that repel each other, so they really do not want to be close together!
 The electrostatic repulsion works over longer distances, so initially the protons repel unless they are forced very close together.

 Fusion needs very high pressures and temperatures.
 This makes light nuclei move very fast and close together, causing some to fuse.
 This is the energy source that keeps the Sun and all stars producing heat and light!
-The temperature needed to do this for hydrogen in stars is millions of degrees Celcius, and even then the process is slow.
+The temperature needed to do this for hydrogen in stars is millions of degrees celsius, and even then the process is slow.

 One day, physicists hope to be able to generate electricity using fusion - we could even use the hydrogen from water to do this which would be pollution free!
 Unfortunately, fusion will not work at low temperatures and pressures.
 The experimental reactors being built require dangerously high temperatures and the fuel inside will melt any container if it touches the sides.
 This is still a work in progress.....!